ysyk2021/integrating-ai-into-business-processes-from-procurement-to-production/src/chapter-3-3.md

-# Setting Realistic Goals and Tracking Progress on Your Business Optimization Journey

 Integrating AI into your business processes can bring a variety of benefits, from improving efficiency to increasing profitability.
 However, to ensure success, it is crucial to design a clear strategy that sets realistic goals and tracks progress along the way.
 In this chapter, we will explore how to design an AI-powered business process strategy that achieves your desired outcomes.